aindilis/flp/README.md

     -   [ ] Safety plans and drills

-<a id="org0663eba"></a>
+<a id="org35799f3"></a>

 # More Info

-<a id="orgef8bfec"></a>
+<a id="orge85f7b0"></a>

 ## More Use Cases

 -   Remembering to take the trash out before the trash truck arrives
 -   Getting an automatic notification to stock up on groceries before a predicted storm hits, including the list of the groceries you need
--   Remembering that when you finish filling out some particular paperwork, to send a copy to your doctor
+-   Remembering that when you finish filling out some particular paperwork, to send a copy to one's doctor
 -   Remember what the doctors instructions were, in a paperless office with Machine Comprehension software, and helping you to conform to them
--   Reminding you to work on your taxes, and to change your air filter
+-   Reminding you to work on one's taxes, and to change one's air filter
--   Telling you that a particular plan of yours violates various moral and ethical constraints
+-   Telling you that a particular plan of one's violates various moral and ethical constraints
 -   Generating a complex monthly financial plan with contingencies for unexpected expenses and if certain income doesn't come through

-<a id="orgf060c93"></a>
+<a id="orgf6ba571"></a>

 ## Links